talalife/Hello-World/README.md

-# :smiley: ★★★★★ ♥
+# ★★★★★ ♥
-Test first repo using GitHub guide. :smiley:
+Test first repo using GitHub guide.

+Smileys are isn't showing on a site page.

 If you're a musician, it's not meant that you can't code.